bond005/yandex-shifts-weather/README.md

 The proposed solution is the best on this track (see <b><i>SNN Ens U MT Np SpecFE</i></b> method in the corresponding leaderboard).

+You can read a detailed description of all the algorithmic techniques implemented in my solution and their motivation in [this paper](https://arxiv.org/pdf/2112.03566.pdf).

 Reproducibility
 ---------------